openebs/website/website/src/blogs/2017-03-11-software-defined-storage-finally.md

 author_info: Founding CEO of a few companies including StackStorm (BRCD) and Nexenta — and CEO & Chairman of OpenEBS/MayaData.
 ML and DevOps and Python, oh my!
 tags: DevOps, Docker
 date: 11-03-2017
-excerpt: In this blog I’ll discuss what went wrong — why we didn’t achieve the the promise of software defined storage — and why software defined storage is now, finally, possible.
+excerpt: In this blog, I’ll discuss what went wrong — why we didn’t achieve the promise of software-defined storage — and why software-defined storage is now, finally, possible.
 ---

-Many years ago there was a flowering of what we called software defined infrastructure.
-Those of us at the forefront of the trend were no doubt encouraged by the success of Martin Casado and the Nicera team who quickly went from Ph.D. thesis to $1.26bn purchase by VMware thanks to the promise of software defined *networking*.
+Many years ago there was a flowering of what we called software-defined infrastructure.
+Those of us at the forefront of the trend were no doubt encouraged by the success of Martin Casado and the Nicera team who quickly went from Ph.D. thesis to $1.26bn purchase by VMware thanks to the promise of software-defined *networking*.
 In hindsight we were misguided, but a handful of us built companies built on the premise — why not *storage*?

 Today we finally have the ingredients in and around the storage industry to achieve what we all were shooting for 5–7 years ago.
 I’m so encouraged by these enabling trends that I’ve gotten back into storage even as it has fallen out of investor favor.
-Cutting edge users are now achieving the cost savings and boost to their agility we all promised — and truly believed — were around the corner years ago.
+Cutting-edge users are now achieving the cost savings and boost to their agility we all promised — and truly believed — were around the corner years ago.

-In this blog I’ll discuss what went wrong — why we didn’t achieve the promise of software defined storage — and why software defined storage is now, finally, possible.
+In this blog I’ll discuss what went wrong — why we didn’t achieve the promise of software-defined storage — and why software-defined storage is now, finally, possible.

-There are at least a handful of reasons that storage failed to achieve the true promise of software defined storage — that we did not live up to the radical flexibility of virtualized compute for example, where compute jobs were largely freed from their underlying hardware:
+There are at least a handful of reasons that storage failed to achieve the true promise of software-defined storage — that we did not live up to the radical flexibility of virtualized compute for example, where compute jobs were largely freed from their underlying hardware:

 1. The lack of portability of the controllers themselves
 2. The inherent stickiness of the underlying data